magnetai/free-usdc-transfer/README.md

     - Provides a link to view transaction details on BaseScan.

 ### create_coinbase_mpc_wallet
 - Description: Create a Coinbase MPC wallet address.
-The newly created wallet cannot be used directly; the user must deposit USDC first.
-Transfers require user confirmation.
 - Behavior:
     - Creates a new Coinbase MPC wallet and saves the seed to a secure file.
     - If a wallet already exists, returns the existing wallet address.